ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 ## Server-client communication

 This is only the **server-to-client** part however.
-You can still post to this form action from anywhere, and the server knows nothing about who sent the form.
+As you can post to this form action from anywhere, the server knows nothing about who sent the form.

 The example above is using [named form actions](https://kit.svelte.dev/docs/form-actions#named-actions) to determine which form was posted.
-On the client, you'll post to different form actions for the respective forms:
+On the client, you'll post to these different form actions for the respective form:

 **+page.svelte**